doughodson/ai-test/README.md

 * packages: contains related packages/libraries of interest.

-* soar-test1: simple test program that exercises C++ to interation to soar to spawn agents and a soar debugger.
+* soar-test1: test program that exercises C++ to interation with soar.
+It causes soar to spawn agents and associated debuggers.

 Notes
 ------